YeemBoi/bc-ferries-graphql/README.md

 Unofficial but comprehensive BC Ferries GraphQL API &amp; scraper, built with Django.

-Includes highly detailed data on locations, routes, schedules, conditions, and ships.
+Includes highly detailed data on locations, terminals, routes, schedules, conditions, ferries, and services.

 ## GraphQL Schema
 GraphQL schema is available at [`schema.graphql`](schema.graphql).
 A JSON schema is also available.